gkampitakis/fastify-template-server/README.md

 In the root folder there is also two Dockerfiles, one for development `Dockerfile.dev` and the `Dockerfile` for production.

-Finally you can find to env files, `.env.prd` and `.env.dev`.
+Finally you can find to env files, `.env.production` and `.env.dev`.
 Depending on the environment you start your server you pull the appropriate env values.

 ## Usage